annab4093/blog-hw/posts/hsmeas1.md

 ## Infinity Mirrors by Yayoi Kusama (Installation Art)

-![ Infinity Mirrors by Yayoi Kusama (Installation Art)](hsme/infinity.jpg) Each mirrored chamber is a shoebox cosmos: LED orbs, floating lanterns multiply into countless vanishing points, dissolving walls, floor and ceiling into an endless void.
-The body is atomised; the viewer sees themself recede into countless reflections until identity becomes a speck inside a boundless lattice.
-Scale is weaponised: a room the size of a lift car suddenly feels galactic, collapsing human measure into astronomical vastness.
-The repetition is both hypnotic and faintly threatening—like being swallowed by a digital black hole that keeps spawning copies of you.
-By shrinking the threshold between self and cosmos to the width of a two-way mirror, Kusama engineers a vertiginous sublime that is intimate yet infinite, fragile yet terrifying.
+![ Infinity Mirrors by Yayoi Kusama (Installation Art)](hsme/infinity.jpg) Each mirrored chamber can be perceived as recreating the cosmo,using LED orbs, floating lanterns multiply into countless vanishing points, dissolving walls, floor and ceiling into an endless void.
+The viewer sees themself recede into countless reflections as if their identity becomes a speck of dust inside a vast space.
+Scale is used so the room size seem boundless collapsing human measure into astronomical vastness.
+The repetition is both hypnotic and faintly threatening—like being swallowed by a digital black hole.
+Kusama engineers a vertiginous sublime that is intimate yet infinite, fragile yet terrifying.

 ## The Large Hadron Collider tunnel